END OF LIFE SUPPORT

 Exploring new thoughts/feelings around faith and belief that may arise.

 Every family and individual’s needs will be unique.
-It is important to remember that there is no right way to approach end of life.
+It is important to remember that there is no right way to approach the end of life.
 Being honest and open about your needs means those supporting you can do their utmost to meet them and give you the best possible care.

 It’s Good To Talk...

 This is not a journey to undertake alone and, if you feel able, talking to your partner, friends and family about the reality of your situation will be a great help to you all.
-If this feels difficult, there are a number of other people and services that can provide a listening ear and compassionate, understanding advice:
+If this feels difficult, there are other people and services that can provide a listening ear and compassionate, understanding advice: